-You'll find everything you need to know about applying for your Marriage License in New York City here: The City Clerks website.
-Please be aware that, except in very specific circumstances, a Marriage License issued by the New York City Clerk's Office needs 24 hours to mature, and expires in 60 days.
+You must apply for your Marriage License, both appearing in-person at a City Clerk’s office within 60 days of your ceremony, but not within 24 hours.
 This means that there must be at least 24 hours between the time you are issued your Marriage License and your ceremony, and that your ceremony must take place within 60 days of when you obtained your Marriage License.
-You can visit the NYC City Clerk's Website
+You’ll find everything you need to know about applying for your Marriage License in New York City at the New York City Clerk's office

 What if we're getting married in New York City, but our Marriage License was issued by a Clerk's Office outside the city?

-Your Marriage License does not have to be issued by the New York City Clerk's Office -- you may use a valid Marriage License that is issued by any Clerk's Office in New York State for your wedding in New York City.
-But your Marriage License must be issued by a Clerk's Office within New York State -- you cannot use a Marriage License issue in New Jersey, Connecticut or any other state.
+Your Marriage License does not have to be issued by the New York City Clerk's Office -- you may use a valid Marriage License that is issued by any Clerk's Office in New York State.
+However, you cannot use a Marriage License issued in any other state.

 Who submits the signed Marriage License to the Clerk's Office after our ceremony?

 Once all necessary parties have signed your Marriage License, your officiant will take the license and mail it to the Clerk's Office in the envelope that the Clerk's Office gave you when you were issued the license.

 What if we need our Marriage Certificate sooner than 6 to 8 weeks?